wyne-ybanez/wyne-ybanez/README.md

 ### About Me 👨‍💻

 I am a Software Developer in the making.
-I am also working as a Customer Service Associate at Amazon on a part-time basis so that I may continue to pursue my education in Software Development.
-Ideally, I am coding so that I may obtain career in the tech industry.

-### What I'm doing now 📚
+I am pursuing a Full-Stack Development Diploma with Code Institute.
+Currently I am learning Python and Django.

 Here are the following coding languages and frameworks that I am skilled at.